SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 u8[] twoBytes[2]
 ```

-The first component of this definition is the type of the field, in this case, a list of unsigned bytes, followed by the name of the field and then, optionally, the initial size of the list.
+The first component of this definition is the type of the field, in this case, a list of unsigned bytes, followed by the name of the field and then, optionally, the size of the list.
 In this case, `twoBytes` will exactly parse 2 bytes.
 Alternatively, we can write:

 ```
 u8[] aList
 ```

-Field `aList` will contain a sequence of bytes of arbitrary length.
+Field `aList` will contain a sequence of bytes of arbitrary length. (if this is parsed, it will consume all remaining bytes in the data stream)

 Field definitions can also include conditions
 ```
 u8 a ?(this != 65)
 ```

 It defines field `a` of type `u8`.
 The value will only be assigned if at execution time, the parsed byte is not equal to 65, or, from another perspective, the parsed character is different from `A` (the character corresponding to 65).
 Notice that the special variable `this` in the condition refers to the field currently being defined.

+_TODO: should we discuss the parsing semantics of a failed condition here?_

 ## Struct types